RainbowMiner/RainbowMiner/README.md

         "Penalty": "0"
     }
 `
 Alternatively you may instruct RainbowMiner to automatically use every currency defined in coins.config.txt (which is enabled by adding a wallet address and setting parameter "EnableAutoPool" to "1") for a certain pool.
-To do so, set paremeter "EnableAutoCoin" to "1".
+To do so, set parameter "EnableAutoCoin" to "1".
 Example:

     "Icemining": {